Three-Little-Birds/pterasim-mcp/README.md

 Model Context Protocol integration for the [Pterasim](https://github.com/wnordmann/pterasim) flapping-wing solver.
 It exposes typed request/response models, a FastAPI surface, and an analytic fallback when the native `pterasim` module is unavailable.

+## Why you might want this

+- **Automate flapping-wing studies** – call `pterasim.simulate_wing` from agents without crafting bespoke glue code.
+- **Keep pipelines running without CUDA** – the analytic fallback estimates thrust/lift so CI or laptops can still produce meaningful numbers.
+- **Archive context** – request/response models make it easy to log every assumption that went into a simulation run.

 ## Features

 - `simulate` helper that calls `pterasim.simulate_wing` when installed, otherwise returns a lift/drag/thrust estimate.